DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 The peer checking became a powerful way of reinforcing the routine and this also contributed to the wider class culture of high expectations.

-Sam also regularly reinforced the rationale for the routine and its link to pupils’ learning.
+Sam also regularly reinforced the rationale for the routine and its link to pupils' learning.
 If sheets had not been glued in correctly, Sam provided targeted reinforcement of her expectations.

 ## Questions to consider